-At Braintcroft E-ACT Primary Academy we understand that in order to work to their full potential, pupils require a range of support.
-This page aims to help parents understand how they can help their child if they have special educational needs and/or a disability.
+Braintcroft E-ACT Primary Academy will ensure all of our pupils receive the required support to address their individual needs.
+This page aims to help parents understand how they can support their child if they have special educational needs and/or a disability.

 What are Special Educational Needs?